 - You need to have experience with Lisp if you want to learn how to customize Emacs.

-Webstorm disadvantages
+Webstorm Disadvantages

 - It shows slow performance sometimes.